Presentations, Speaking Engagements and Community Involvement

 April 28, 2018, St. Mary’s College, Moraga, CA

-• Strategies for Supporting Marginalized Populations: Exploring Gifted, LGBTQ+ and High Functioning Autism Spectrum Disorder (CE workshop)
+• Strategies for Supporting Marginalized Populations: Exploring Gifted, LGBTQ+ and Autism (CE workshop)

 Support for Families of Children of Disabilities: 2018 Information & Resource Conference